Doctor of Education (EdD)

 Why study Doctor of Education at UBC Okanagan?

 The Doctor of Education (EdD) is designed to inform, empower, and engage current and aspiring leaders.
-You will have the opportunity to create meaningful changes in your local community as you apply newly learned knowledges, contextualize practical insights, and analyze and address problems of practice in your local contexts.
-You will engage in place-based learning as we work to decolonize leadership and pedagogy as part of reconciliation for Canada’s histories of colonialism, systemic racism and inequities.
-Together, we will seek ways for educational leaders to strengthen relationships with Indigenous peoples and cultures in respectful and productive ways.
+You will have the opportunity to create meaningful changes in your local community as you apply newly learned knowledges, contextualize practical insights, and analyze and address problems of practice in your professional context.

 The flexible delivery format allows you to stay in your community and continue working full-time.
-The majority of the coursework will be delivered online with opportunities to come to campus for summer intensive sessions.
+The majority of the coursework will be delivered online.
+Courses typically take place between Tuesday-Thursday 5pm-8pm (PST).
+Students are required to attend the summer intensive (third and fourth weeks in July) in the first year.

 Interdisciplinary cohorts will journey together, alongside their supervisors and instructors to foster life-long professional networks and invest in scholar-practitioner communities world-wide.